NisalG/laravel-crud-api-be/README.md

 **SMS Notifications**

 - Requires `laravel/vonage-notification-channel` and `guzzlehttp/guzzle` packages.
+(GuzzleHTTP is a PHP library for making HTTP requests from PHP code easily.
+It handles different request types, response formats, and authentication.)
 - Environment variables for `Vonage` keys and sender number.

 **Formatting SMS Notifications**